ArcelorMittal Tops Core Profit View, EU Steel Measures to Boost Profitability

 Posted on February 5, 2026

-Feb 5 (Reuters) - ArcelorMittal, the world's second largest steelmaker, reported fourth-quarter core profit above market expectations on Thursday, as growing steel demand helps lift expectations for 2026.
+Feb 5 (Reuters) - ArcelorMittal, the world's second largest steelmaker, reported fourth-quarter core profit above market forecasts on Thursday, as it expects lower steel imports into Europe to restore profitability to its mills on the continent.

-The Luxembourg-headquartered group posted earnings before interest, taxes, depreciation and amortisation (EBITDA) of $1.59 billion for the quarter, beating analysts' average estimate of $1.51 billion, according to data compiled by LSEG.
+The multinational group, headquartered in Luxembourg, posted earnings before interest, taxes, depreciation and amortisation of $1.59 billion for the quarter, beating analysts' average estimate of $1.51 billion, according to data compiled by LSEG.

 (Reporting by Javi West Larrañaga in Gdansk, editing by Milla Nissi-Prussak)